hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Watching for Changes

-Use `-w`/`--watch` to observe for changes and re-render output.
+To observe for changes and re-render output, use the -`w/--watch` flag.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt -T debug.yaml -O out/ --watch
 {{</codeInner>}}

-There are extra watch flags if automatic detection misses files.
+There are additional watch flags available if automatic detection misses files.

 ## On Using CUE